CricketBr/Crickets-Shorthand-Site/z-notes.md

 ## To Do Or Consider

+- check all files have licence statement and links to orig files, not just link to a page that has them.

 - change full page image structure -- keep orig in folder named orig, and put cropped full page in -bits.
     - rename split -> bits ??
     - clip page edges better for "all the word" page.